-- In the Save PDF file window that shows up check the option to Encrypt PDF document.
+In the Save PDF file window that shows up check the option to Protect PDF document.

-- Click on OK and the PDF will be created with the password you entered above.
+Click on Finish and the PDF will be created with the password you entered above.

 The PDF will be opened in the default viewer and for opening it will require the set password.
 If you want more advanced password protecting features, you'll need to define a printing profile via the Profile Manager.